cyberCBM/BiE/README.md

-GroPhoManager
+Bulk Image Manager/Editor
 =============
-Group Photo Manager/Editor
+Photo Manager/Editor in bulk
 -------------
-Bulk image management and editing made easier with GroPho Manager/Editor.
+Bulk image management and editing made easier with BiMe.

 How to Build:
 -------------